Jimmy Haslip: Early life and career

 In the early 1970s Haslip played with New York glam band Street Punk, he toured alongside musicians, and moved to Los Angeles in 1976, where he played with guitarists Tommy Bolin and Harvey Mandel. in addition to the Yellowjackets, he has worked with Jeff Lorber, Eric Marienthal, Bruce Hornsby, Rita Coolidge, Gino Vannelli, Kiss, Tommy Bolin, Allan Holdsworth, Marilyn Scott, Chaka Khan, Al Jarreau, Donald Fagen, and Anita Baker.

 Haslip has released two solo albums: Arc, in 1993, and Red Heat, with Joe Vannelli, in 2000.
 He was active with the Yellowjackets between 1977 and 2012.
 He was part of a combo with Allan Holdsworth, Alan Pasqua, and Chad Wackerman.
 Other collaborations include Jing Chi (with Robben Ford and Vinnie Colaiuta) and Modereko.
 Haslip was a member of the rock group Blackjack from 1979–1980 with Bruce Kulick, Sandy Gennaro, and Michael Bolton.
 He also toured with guitarist Allan Holdsworth and drummer Virgil Donati.

 In 2012, Haslip took a year-long hiatus from Yellowjackets, which later turned permanent.
 Haslip wanted to devote more time to his family and other musical projects.
 He was replaced in Yellowjackets by Felix Pastorius, the son of Jaco Pastorius.
-Regarding this topic, he stated: "The primary reason for my hiatus is so that I can spend more quality time with my family", says Haslip.
-"I spent ten months on the road last year.
-The break will give me an opportunity to spend more time at home as well as work on other artistic endeavors, such as independently producing projects".
-Haslip adds, "This was not a rash decision and there is no animosity by any means.
-Everybody is still friends and I'm excited for the band and their upcoming plans with Felix".
+Haslip stated he wanted to devote more time to his family and other musical project, and also added there was no animosity between himself and the other members of Yellowjackets.

+Haslip has cited James Jamerson, Paul McCartney, Chris Squire, Peter Cetera, Jack Bruce, Noel Redding, Jack Casady, Phil Lesh, Berry Oakley, Ron Carter, Scott LaFaro, Jimmy Garrison, Reggie Workman, Jaco Pastorius, and Anthony Jackson as influences on his playing.